zuplo/docs/docs/articles/source-control.md

 ## Connecting Existing Repositories

-If you have an existing Github repository that contains a Zuplo project, you can connect to that repository when you create a new project.
-Select **Advanced** then select your Github organization and repository.
+If you have an existing GitHub repository that contains a Zuplo project, you can connect to that repository when you create a new project.
+Select **Advanced** then select your GitHub organization and repository.

 <Screenshot
 src="https://cdn.zuplo.com/assets/f09aa7ac-abc0-4f20-9e41-df42b7761748.png"